Carl Sassenrath

 Carl Sassenrath (born 1957 in California) is an architect of operating systems and computer languages.
 He brought multitasking to personal computers in 1985 with the creation of the Amiga Computer operating system kernel, and he is the designer of the REBOL computer language, REBOL/IOS collaboration environment, the Safeworlds AltME private messaging system, and other products.
-Carl is currently a Principal Engineer at Roku, Inc.
+Carl was a Principal Engineer at Roku, Inc. until his retirement in November 2023.

 Background

 Carl Sassenrath was born in 1957 to Charles and Carolyn Sassenrath in California.
 His father was a chemical engineer involved in research and development related to petroleum refining, paper production, and air pollution control systems.

 In the late 1960s his family relocated from the San Francisco Bay Area to the small town of Eureka, California.
 From his early childhood Sassenrath was actively involved in electronics, amateur radio, photography, and filmmaking.
 When he was 13, Sassenrath began working for KEET, a PBS public broadcasting television station.
-A year later he became a cameraman for KVIQ (American Broadcasting Company affiliate then) and worked his way up to being technical director and director for news, commercials, and local programming.
+A year later he became a cameraman for KVIQ (ABC affiliate then) and worked his way up to being technical director and director for news, commercials, and local programming.

 In 1980 Sassenrath graduated from the University of California, Davis with a B.S. in EECS (electrical engineering and computer science).
 During his studies he became interested in operating systems, parallel processing, programming languages, and neurophysiology.
 He was a teaching assistant for graduate computer language courses and a research assistant in neuroscience and behavioral biology.
 His uncle, Dr. Julius Sassenrath, headed the educational psychology department at UC Davis, and his aunt, Dr. Ethel Sassenrath, was one of the original researchers of THC at the California National Primate Research Center.